 Joseph Crane bio:

 Joseph is the author of A Practical Guide to Traditional Astrology (1997), Astrological Roots: The Hellenistic Legacy (2007) and Between Fortune and Providence: Astrology and the Universe in Dante’s Divine Comedy (2012).
-Joseph publishes a monthly astrology newsletter that contains current planetary phenomena and astrological profiles of historical and contemporary public figures.
+He publishes a monthly astrology newsletter that currently profiles historical and contemporary public figures.
 Newsletters and other information can be found at The Astrology Institute.
 Joseph is also a psychotherapist and a Buddhist practitioner.
 He lives in Rhode Island.
 You can find out more at his website: https://www.astrologyinstitute.com/